How to Setup an AquaCorals Reef Tank Overflow System Sump

 Warning!
 Most commercial sumps are partitioned & restrict what size equipment we can place in them.
 Many manufacturers state their sumps are suitable for a certain size tank/system but most often they are NOT as they are not designed to handle the minimum 10x per hour turnover rate we need & many times are too small to fit the equipment we need in it!
 This includes most so-called "Reef Ready" pre-drilled tanks!

 I recommend using a good quality tote (this is what I use!) - find a sturdy (like Rubbermaid) tote with a flat bottom (no wheels!) - the biggest your stand will allow & for most, no taller than 16 inches in order to more easily remove your skimmer collection cup.
-I sell a special tote that is only 14 inches tall, is completely flat on the bottom inside and is super strong & doesn't bow out when full of water.
+The best tote design is one around 14-16 inches tall, is completely flat on the bottom inside and is super strong & doesn't bow out when full of water.
 If you need a smaller tote than this, most Home Depot, Walmart & Target stores have good quality totes.
 Colored totes tend to be stronger than the clear ones.

 The Pump (in-line or submersible) pumps the water back up - returns it into your tank.
 The dumping of water from the overflow into the sump naturally creates a ton of bubble = aeration, basically super saturating the water with oxygen.
 This type of system can handle a power outage many hours longer than mechanically filtered tanks.
 The sump houses your heater & skimmer, decreasing the amount of equipment in your main tank.
 Saltwater tanks which do not utilize an overflow system will have a “film” on the tank’s water surface (which not only looks nasty but also blocks light from entering the tank & deters nitrogen gas/air exchange).
 My overflow system skims the water’s surface, removing any film material & gets it down to the skimmer where it's removed.